How to ease worry when waiting for medical test results

 Waiting for results can be a stressful time and you may find yourself mentally preparing for bad news, even if you know - deep down - that this is unlikely to happen.
 So why do we do this?

-"It is fairly commonplace for people to search the internet and forums, seeking answers, and whilst this has its place, this can make matters worse - for instance, if you frequently read unmoderated sites," Nnatu adds.
+"It is common for people to search the internet and forums, looking for answers.
+While this has its place in terms of emotional support, it can make matters worse - especially if you frequently read unmoderated sites," Nnatu adds.

-Everyone gets anxious from time to time, particularly if we are worried about our own health and well-being.
+Everyone gets anxious from time to time - particularly if we're concerned about our health and wellbeing.
 However, there are steps you can take to help ease the worry.

 See it as problem-solving

-If you're concerned about going for a medical screening and waiting for the results, such as cervical screening, try to see the process in a pragmatic way.
+If you're concerned about going for a medical screening and waiting for the results, try to see the process in a pragmatic way.
 If there is an issue, testing is the first step to addressing it.

-"Try to frame this as a win-win situation and adopt a problem-solving approach to counter the tendency to worry," Nnatu says.
-"For instance, if the results are positive, would it not be preferable to know the results as soon as possible so that you can take action?
-And of course, if the results are negative, then that will be a huge relief."
+"Think of it as a win-win situation and adopt a problem-solving approach to counter the tendency to worry," Nnatu says.
+"For example, if you're worried about blood test results, and the results aren't what you'd hoped, would you not prefer to know as soon as possible so you can take positive action?
+Of course, if the results are what you'd hoped, then that will be a huge relief."

 Ask professionals for advice

-"Seek as much information as you can from your GP or specialist before the tests," Nnatu says.
+"Seek as much information as you can from your doctor or specialist before the tests," Nnatu suggests.
 "Avoid searching the internet unless these are recommended sites."

-If you are unsure about what a cervical screening test entails, for example, you can always ask your GP or find information and support from charities such as Jo's Cervical Cancer Trust or the NHS website.
+If you are unsure about what a cervical screening test entails, for example, you can always ask your doctor or find information and support from charities such as Jo's Cervical Cancer Trust.
 Booking in for cervical screening with all the right information and facts can help put your mind at ease.

 Organisations such as Anxiety UK and Mind offer advice and support for mental health issues such as anxiety too.
-If you find anxiety impacts your life in lots of ways, your GP will be able to advise the best course of action for you.
+If you find anxiety affects your life in lots of ways, your doctor will be able to advise the best course of action for you.

-"If it feels like you're struggling to manage, your GP, nurse or counsellor can help you find ways to cope," Bell says.
+"If it feels like you're struggling to manage, your doctor, nurse or counsellor can help you find ways to cope," Bell says.

 "You don't have to deal with the feelings of anxiety on your own.
 Macmillan Cancer Support is right there with you and anyone in need of guidance or information can call our free dedicated support line, 0800 808 00 00 and speak to a nurse between 8 am-8 pm, seven days a week, or open up to our experts and other people affected by cancer on our online community."